2012 Audi A7 Interior

 - "Furnishings are high in quality, as you would expect in a car that will start around $60,000 in the U.S." -- Edmunds

 The A7 has a hatchback rather than a trunk, which amounts to vastly improved cargo space when compared with many luxury large cars.
-There’s 24.5 cubic feet for cargo with the 60/40-split rear seats in use, which makes the 2012 Audi A7 the new front-runner in the luxury large car class with regard to trunk space.
-Audi has not released cargo numbers with the seats folded.
+There’s 24.5 cubic feet for cargo with the 60/40-split rear seats in use, which makes the 2012 Audi A7 the front-runner in the luxury large car class with regard to cargo space.

 - "The hatchback design allows a swoopy shape and easy loading, but the wonderfully integrated luggage cover eliminates any concerns about the security of your luggage or about keeping it separate from the passenger compartment in an accident." -- Automobile Magazine